mattlaguardia/js-algorithm-practice/README.md

 TODO: Create a function which returns the nth number in Fibonacci sequences with an input n.
 Fibonacci series is defined as f(n) = f(n-1) + f(n-2)

 Clue: Create an array and iterate through

+Extra: Write out both the O(n) and recursive answers

+## Question 4: Greatest Common divisor
+Question: How would you find the greatest common divisor of two numbers?

+TODO: Create a function which finds the greatest common divisor of two numbers.

+Clue: Use a while loop to loop through the divisors of the numbers until the two divisors matchup and must be the greatest number.